COLLEGE OF PUBLIC HEALTH

 About the Program

 Students complete their studies with the fundamental critical thinking skills and statistical/programming competencies necessary for public health practice related to Applied Biostatistics in accordance with Council on Education for Public Health (CEPH) standards.
-Applied Biostatistics courses address topics such as database coding and development; environmental surveillance; multivariate biostatistics, including the use of regression models and multifactorial analysis; research design; and risk assessment and statistical analysis in human disease.
+Applied Biostatistics courses address topics such as multivariate biostatistics, including the use of regression models and multifactorial analysis; research design; and analysis of multilevel or hierarchical data.
+They can also gain considerable skills in data management and analysis, the application of statistical methods to address missing data, and analysis of latent constructs as well as measurement development.
 Students in the Applied Biostatistics program are trained in the MPH core competencies while gaining skills to use and apply multiple statistical program packages, including SAS and R; to develop appropriate study designs based on appropriate research questions; and to interpret and present study results to various audiences.
 Thus, the MPH in Applied Biostatistics at Temple University is particularly poised to foster interdisciplinary research and train students to work in an interdisciplinary environment.

 Time Limit for Degree Completion: 4 years